 How can we merge two museums with extremely different collections under one visual identity without alienating their respective audiences?

-The new museum became a place where opposites meet.
-This concept comes to life in a colourful way when collections blend into each other in exhibitions, but also in every single detail in and around the museum.
+The concept comes to life in a colourful way when collections blend into each other in exhibitions, but also in every single detail in and around the museum.

 Have a similar project, problem or communication-need laying about?
 Would you like us to help?
 Or, simply like the look of our work and want to know more, get in contact below.